Current Status and Development Trends of Electric Vehicle Transmissions

 2025-07-12

-Given the above, most pure electric vehicles on the market use single-speed transmissions.
-Advantages include: low cost, simple structure and easy installation, low failure rate, low power loss, and small size.
-Disadvantages include: limited speed improvement once the vehicle reaches its maximum speed, limiting the vehicle's top speed; a single gear ratio typically cannot simultaneously optimize both power and economy.
+Given the above circumstances, virtually all pure electric vehicles on the market are equipped with single-speed transmissions.
+The advantages include low cost, simple and easy installation, low failure rate, minimal power loss, and compact size.
+However, the disadvantages are that once the electric vehicle reaches its maximum speed, there is no room for further acceleration; thus, the vehicle’s speed is inherently limited.
+Moreover, a single gear ratio typically cannot simultaneously optimize both the power performance and fuel efficiency of a pure electric vehicle.

-Multi-speed transmissions: Current motor characteristics cannot meet the power and economy needs under all operating conditions.
-A multi-speed transmission can effectively adjust the motor's output performance.
+Multi-speed transmission: The existing motor characteristics are often insufficient to meet the vehicle’s power and efficiency requirements under all operating conditions.
+Equipping the vehicle with a multi-speed transmission allows for adjustment of the motor’s output performance.

-Modularity: Integrating the motor, transmission, and controller into a single unit results in a more compact vehicle structure, superior performance, easier control, and lower costs.
-The integrated design and management control of modular electromechanical coupled transmission systems is the development direction of electric vehicle power transmission systems.
+Modularity: Integrating the motor and transmission into a single unit makes the vehicle’s overall structure more compact and enhances its performance, while also simplifying control and reducing costs.
+The integrated design and management control of modular electromechanical coupling drive systems represent the future direction for electric vehicle powertrain development.